QwikDev/qwik/CONTRIBUTING.md

 Without enough information to reproduce the issue, we will close it because we can't recreate and solve it.

+## Triaging Issues

+If you're interested in helping out with triaging issues, please follow the [Triaging Guide](./contributing/TRIAGE.md).

 ## Submitting a Pull Request (PR)

 ### Branch Organization